-TRAVEL: Business Trips, Conventions and Meetings within the U.S.:

-(Note: Special rules apply to foreign travel)

-100% DEDUCTIBLE

-- Hotel lodging and transportation expenses

-- Cleaning and laundry

-- Cost of meeting rooms

-- Registration fees

-- Tips (other than for meals and entertainment)

-50% DEDUCTIBLE

-- Employee meals during business travel - Tips for meals

-NOT DEDUCTIBLE

-- Lavish or extravagant expenses - Luxury water travel

-Client/Customer:

-- Transportation to/from restaurant for Client business meal - Meal expenses reimbursed to a client or customer - Holiday cards and decorations - Client business meals if business is conducted, taxpayer or employee is present and not lavish or extravagent - Food and beverages that is separately stated from the cost of the entertainment on one or more bills, invoices or receipts - All business-related entertainment expenses - Food and beverages that are provided during entertainment and are shown on the same receipts as the cost of the entertainment
+100% Deductible 50% Deductible Not Deductible TRAVEL: Business Trips, Conventions and Hotel lodging and transportation expenses Cleaning and laundry Employee meals during business travel.
+Lavish or extravagant expenses Meetings within the U.S.: (Note: Special rules apply to foreign travel) Cost of meeting rooms Registration fees Tips (other than for meals and Entertainment) Tips for meals Luxury water travel Client/Customer: Transportation to/from restaurant for Client business meal.
+Meal expenses reimbursed to a client or customer.
+Holiday cards and decorations Client Business meals if business is conducted, taxpayer or employee is present and not lavish or extravagant.
+Food and beverages that is separately stated from the cost of the entertainment on one or more bills, invoices or receipts.
+All business-related entertainment expenses.
+Food and beverages that are provided during entertainment and are shown on the same receipts as the cost of the entertainment.
+Expenses/Dues/ Public: Food offered to the public for free.
+Items available to the general public as a means of advertising or promoting goodwill in the community.
+Expenses included in income of individuals who are not employees - prizes or awards.
+Dues to professional organization, business leagues, trade associations and boards of trade, chamber of commerce, real estate boards, civic organizations and public service organizations.
+Meals for Business leagues, Chamber of Commerce, Boards, etc.) Expenses for attendance at a business meeting or convention of a section 501(c)(6).
+Sporting event tickets Charitable event tickets Country club memberships Theater tickets Golf club dues Athletic clubs Social clubs Employer/Employee: Office holiday parties or picnics Office snacks & beverages Meals included as taxable compensation to employee or independent contractor.
+Expenses associated with recreational or social activities for employees, Cash gifts to employees required to be included in compensation.
+Non-cash gifts to employees - value in excess of \$25 - must be in included in compensation.
+Employee meals, catered lunches, company - company meetings or food provided to enable an employee to work overtime.
+Meals provided for the convenience of the employer.

-Expenses/Dues/ Public:

-- Food offered to the public for free

-- Items available to the general public as a means of advertising or promoting goodwill in the community

-- Expenses included in income of individuals who are not employees prizes or awards.

-- Dues to professional organization, business leagues, trade associations and boards of trade, chamber of commerce, real estate boards, civic organizations and public service organizations

-- Meals for business leagues, Chamber of Commerce, Boards, etc.

-- Expenses for attendance at a business meeting or convention of a section 501(c)(6)

-- Sporting event tickets

-- Charitable event tickets

-- Country club memberships

-- Theater tickets

-- Golf club dues

-- Athletic clubs

-- Social clubs

-Employer/Employee:

-- Office holiday parties or picnics - Office snacks and beverages - Meals included as a taxable compensation to employee or independent contractor - Expenses associated with recreational or social activities for employees - Cash gifts to employees required to be included in compensation - Non-cash gifts to employees value in excess of \$25 - must be included in compensation - Employee meals, catered lunches, company cafeterias, meals for company meetings or food provided to enable an employee to work overtime - Meals provided for the convenience of the employer newsletter or any other matter.
-Any items in red are new for this year.
+DERMIT NO 844 TUCSON, AZ ₽AID US POSTAGE PRSRT STD

+Tucson, Arizona 85711

+5470 E. Broadway Blvd.